odingol/web-portfolio/README.md

 ## Installation

 The app is deployed on Github pages.
-[HERE](https://odingol.github.io/web-portfolio/) is link to access it
+[HERE](https://odingol.github.io/web-portfolio/) is a link to access it
  ## Usage

 ![Portfolio Features](./images/portfolio-usage.gif)